Tom Brown (police officer): Chief of Police

-Police officers Charles Tierney and Joseph Dahill also told the FBI that, during Brown's 1930-1932 term as Police Chief, Leon Gleckman was granted a monopoly on illegal gambling and ran it from his suite at the St. Paul Hotel.
+In June 1930, Gleckman engineered Brown's appointment as chief of the SPPD.
+To the public, Brown depicted himself as a racket-buster and a fearless crimefighter, declaring war on Chicago organized crime figures who were allegedly investing in Minnesota's bootlegging and slot machine rackets.
+In reality, however, notorious criminals, including Dillinger Gang associate Homer Van Meter, had donated large sums to Brown's campaign in exchange for being allotted certain rackets in Saint Paul.
+Under Brown, Gleckman was granted a monopoly on all illegal gambling in the city.

-Gleckman was kidnapped by rival racketeer Jack Peifer, and Brown worked hard for his release.
+When Gleckman was kidnapped by rival racketeer Jack Peifer, Brown worked hard for his release.
 The ransom was paid, but one of the kidnappers was later found shot dead by an unknown assailant.
 Brown took the ransom from the man's safe; he later claimed that he stored it at police headquarters, but it was never located.

-Brown's tenure as chief came to an end when he became involved with the Barker-Karpis gang, who had come to St. Paul at the invitation of Gleckman's rival Jack Peifer.
-The gang committed a series of robberies until a neighbor recognized them from pictures in True Detective magazine.
-Brown delayed responding to the information, and he or one of his associates tipped them off.
-They cleared out believing that Ma Barker's lover Arthur Dunlop had informed on them, and they shot him and dumped his naked body.
+Brown's tenure as chief came to an end when he became involved with the Barker-Karpis Gang, who had come to Saint Paul at Peifer's invitation.
+The gang committed a series of robberies in the city until a neighbor recognized them from pictures in True Detective magazine.
+Brown delayed responding to the information, and he or one of his associates tipped off the gang.
+Believing that Ma Barker's lover Arthur Dunlop had informed on them, the gang shot Dunlop and dumped his naked body before fleeing.
 The Dunlop murder sealed Brown's fate as chief, as the publicity led to questions about how the gang had gotten away.
-He was demoted by the new mayor, who was elected on an anti-corruption ticket, from Chief of Police to head of the Department's Anti-Kidnapping Squad.
+He was demoted by the new mayor, who was elected on an anti-corruption ticket, from Chief of Police to head of the SPPD's Anti-Kidnapping Squad.

 Head of the Anti-Kidnapping Squad

-After his demotion, Brown ran for election as sheriff of Ramsey County, Minnesota.
-According to FBI informants, members of Dillinger's gang, particularly Homer Van Meter, paid $1500 into Brown's election campaign, but he was unsuccessful.

-Despite suspicions against him, Detective Brown was appointed to head the St. Paul Police Department's newly formed Kidnap Squad.
-Meanwhile, with prohibition over, Detective Brown, acting through St. Paul crime bosses Jack Peifer and Harry Sawyer, suggested that the Barker-Karpis Gang should move into other crimes.
+After his demotion, Brown ran for election as sheriff of Ramsey County.
+According to FBI informants, members of the Dillinger's Gang, particularly Van Meter, donated $1,500 into Brown's ultimately unsuccessful campaign.
+Meanwhile, with the end of Prohibition, Brown, acting through Peifer and Harry Sawyer, suggested that the Barker-Karpis Gang should move onto other crimes.